joseareia/ipleiria-thesis/README.md

 [![Release](https://img.shields.io/badge/Release-v2.2.0-green.svg)](https://github.com/joseareia/ipleiria-thesis/releases)
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-Yes-green.svg)](https://github.com/joseareia/ipleiria-thesis/graphs/commit-activity)

-## Description
+## About
-Optimize your academic document creation with this LaTeX template tailored for theses and dissertations at the [Polytechnic University of Leiria](https://www.ipleiria.pt/).
-Tailored specifically for students within the School of Management and Technology (ESTG), this template guarantees a refined, timeless, and professionally formatted document.
-With its clean and classic aesthetic, navigating through the template is exceptionally straightforward, making document creation a seamless and efficient endeavor.
-Curious?
-Explore the [demo](https://www.overleaf.com/latex/templates/unofficial-polytechnic-university-of-leiria-estg-thesis-slash-report-template/tqgbrncfhwgt.pdf) to see more!
+**IPLeiria Thesis** is an open-source LaTeX template designed for creating professional theses, dissertations, and academic reports specifically tailored for the [Polytechnic University of Leiria](https://www.ipleiria.pt/).
+This template ensures your document is not only polished and timeless but also adheres to professional formatting standards.
+Featuring a clean, classic design, the template simplifies the process of structuring and styling your work, making it intuitive and efficient for users of all skill levels.
+Curious to see it in action?
+Check out the [demo](https://www.overleaf.com/latex/templates/unofficial-polytechnic-university-of-leiria-estg-thesis-slash-report-template/tqgbrncfhwgt.pdf) for a preview!

 <p float="left">
   <img src="https://github.com/joseareia/ipleiria-thesis/blob/master/Assets/01_B.png" width="400"/>